Do we actually have a depression epidemic?

-Basically, 60 years of research has proven that depression is NOT caused by a serotonin deficiency.
+Basically, 60 years of research have proven that depression is not caused by a serotonin deficiency.

-(This is an image taken from her Website with quotes from Psychiatrists giving their opinion on the Debate)
+(This is an image taken from her Website with quotes from psychiatrists giving their opinions on the Debate).

 So if depression isn’t caused by a serotonin deficiency, then what causes it?